-Yesterday, the AIA released its biennial Compensation Survey, which provides salary data at U.S. architecture firms.
+Yesterday, the AIA released its biennial Compensation Surveytbvxwqvqdqrqdrafwyrvtdqcrzqtbbcdf, which provides salary data at U.S. architecture firms.
 The report reveals that average compensation for staff positions rose 3.5 percent since early 2013 (or 1.75 percent per year), with increases for the major architectural staff categories, which include senior design and project management staff; architects and designers; and interns.

 The AIA reports that the compensation gains are modest, but have outpaced low inflation levels in the U.S. economy, and are expected to accelerate as the market continues to improve, as shown by healthy growth in the Architecture Billings Index (ABI).